Local SEO Optimizations for 2020

-In order to manage and optimize your business’s Local SEO, you want to focus on using platforms such as Google My Business and your business website.
-Those are the two key elements for Local SEO.
-This blog will mainly focus on Google My Business SEO Updates and other Local SEO Management & Optimizations for 2020.
+In order to manage and optimize your businesses’ Local SEO, you want to focus on using platforms such as Google My Business, citation networks and your business website.
+This blog will mainly focus on Google My Business SEO Updates and other Local SEO Optimizations for 2020.
 This involves consistently posting content, interacting with customers, responding to reviews, and providing business updates, all on a regular basis.

 Watch the video we posted below and Subscribe to our YouTube for more videos like this!

 Key Local SEO Optimizations for 2020:

 - Download and use the “My Business” App by Google weekly

 - Schedule weekly and monthly reminds to post to GMB & Social Media

 - Create, Update or Syndicate high quality citations or directories

 - Share Custom Google Review Link & Collect Reviews